steveicarus/iverilog/vvp/README.txt

    .mem/init <memid> <start>, val , val ... ;

 <memid> is the label of the memory, and the <start> is the start
-address (cannonical) of the first word to be initialized.
-The start address allows mustliple statements be used to initialize words of a memory.
+address (canonical) of the first word to be initialized.
+The start address allows multiple statements be used to initialize words of a memory.

 The values are one per word.